 A recent poll of Americans found that they rate the car buying as one of the worst experiences around, next to stubbing your toe on a cabinet or a root canal.
 But we don't believe that it has to be this way, not with the internet changing the way that people buy cars and putting more information than ever in the hands of consumers.
 We want to put you in the best purchasing position and are here to tell you a few things you might not know about dealers that will help you during your negotiations.

 And please remember - car salespeople are human too, they're just like anyone else trying to make a living.
 The majority of people we've dealt with at dealerships are decent folk (though there are a few bad apples out there).
 Most would even say that they appreciate someone who knows their stuff, because it makes for an easier negotiation.
 One final note: if you feel like you're being mistreated at a dealership, simply walk away and go to another one that will be happy to have your business.

 Here are a few things that are important to know before you walk into a dealership:

 How Does the Dealer Make Money?

-Even if the dealer sells you a car at the invoice price, he is often still making money off of the transaction due to a little-known technique called holdback.
-Basically, upon completing a sale, the dealer is compensated by the manufacturer at a rate of 2-5% of the MSRP.
+Even if the dealer sells you a car at the invoice price, he is often still making money due to a little-known thing called a holdback.
+Holdbacks are compensation that the dealer receives from the manufacturer when they make a sale, usually at a rate of 2-5% of the MSRP.
 Thus, a dealer can make between $400-1,000 off of your purchase without even haggling with you.
 But you are not entitled to the holdback, so don't even try to wrangle any of this money from the dealer when negotiating.
-You shouldn't even mention it unless he's complaining that he's not making any money off of the sale.
+You shouldn't even mention it unless they complain that they're not making any money off of the sale.